 COVID-19.
 SARS-CoV-2.
 Call it what you want, but the novel coronavirus is all anyone is talking about anymore.
-The COVID-19 health pandemic has closed schools, cancelled most activities, and isolated most everyone at home all at once.
+The COVID-19 health pandemic has closed schools, cancelled most activities, and isolated a large swath of the population at home all at once.
 In the midst of the social distancing, self-isolation, quarantines, and lockdowns, we’re all feeling some cabin fever and parents, in particular, may be feeling overwhelmed by the prospect of eight weeks of time with their children home from school unexpectedly.

 Now more than ever, kids and teens will be spending extra time online via phones, tablets, laptops, and video games.
 In times of increased online activity, it’s imperative that parents are prepared to ensure their children are safe from the predatory dangers of the Internet.
 [Update: to underscore this point, the FBI released a press statement on March 23, 2020, about children being at increased risk of online exploitation due to being at home and online more often while out of school during the SARS-CoV-2 pandemic.]